1C-Romania/pro-doc/README.rst

 Method
 ------

-For each product separate git repository is created and maintainer is chosen.
+For each product separate git repository is created and a maintainer is chosen.
 Anyone forks repo, edits and submits pull request to maintainer.
 Maintainer merges and pushes to build server.
 Build server builds and uploads to webhost.